salo368/Quadline/README.md

 ## Visuals

-Here are some screenshots that illustrate the interface and game in action:
+Here are some visuals that illustrate the interface and game in action:

 <div >Game features menu:</div>